hl7ch/ch-vacd/input/pagecontent/immunization-certificate-document.md

-The **Immunization Certificat document** describes the content and format of a Immunization Certificate document containing exclusively the chapter with all know and applied immunizations.
+The **Immunization Certificat document** describes the content and format of an Immunization Certificate document containing exclusively the chapter with all known and applied immunizations.

 The usage of this type of document is to represent the paper document in electronical form to declare all known and applied vaccines to a patient and other relevant informations.
 For documentation and exchange purposes of a new applied vaccine to a patient please refer to the [Immunization Administration document](immunization-administration-document.html)